 For each elopement we plan for couples, location selection and choice of a rental property nearby go hand in hand.
 Here’s a few reasons why this is so important for your elopement:

 - A convenient place for getting ready.
-While it may be possible to day-trip to Shenandoah National Park for some, it is far easier (and less exhausting on your wedding day) to book a rental house as near as you can to your locations for your day.
+When planning out a Shenandoah National Park wedding, instead of a day trip from a distance – it is far easier (and less exhausting on your wedding day) to book a rental house as near as you can to your locations for your day.
 This gives you a place to relax and take your time getting ready, with just a short drive to where you’ll be enjoying the rest of your day.